Kridtity/port-scanner/README.md

 ## Requirements:

 libpcap to be installed on Unix-like systems or equivalent on host system (e.g. Npcap on Windows).
+Run as sudo on linux and recommended to have admin access on Windows.
+Note: if running python doesn't work try running as python3.

 ## Flags: